-You worry when all kids seem to love swimming or going down the slide but yours doesn’t.
-Here’s what to do when your child doesn’t like typical kid stuff.
+You worry when all kids seem to love activities that yours doesn’t.
+Here’s what to do when your child doesn’t like what other kids like.

 My family got together at my mom’s house for a little swim party.
 “Perfect!”
 I thought.
 “This will be a great opportunity for the kiddo to splash around in the pool.”
 With his swim shorts and sunscreen packed and ready, we headed to my mom’s.